 One of those benefits of playing video games is that it can get kids thinking about what they’re playing on a much deeper level.
 As in, how do you make a video game?
 How do you design and animate a video game character?
 What is a game designer?

-If that’s the case, another indoor activity can involve letting your child loose with a design program like Adobe Photoshop, or on more of an entry level with Canva.
+If that’s the case, another after-school activity can involve letting your child loose with a design program like Adobe Photoshop, or on more of an entry-level with Canva.
 Give them a task like design your birthday party invitation, or, create a flyer for a business, etc.